 Trinity College Dublin Announces New Fellows and Scholars

-The announcement was made by the Provost of Trinity, Dr Patrick Prendergast, surrounded by members of the Board of the College in full academic gowns and hoods on the steps of the Public Theatre.
+The announcement was made by the Provost of Trinity, Dr Patrick Prendergast, surrounded by members of the Board of the College in full academic gowns on the steps of the Public Theatre.
 Students and staff celebrated the occasion with colleagues, friends and families in Front Square.

 Research achievement or scholarship of a high order is the primary qualification for Fellowship, along with evidence of the candidate’s contribution to the academic life of the College and effective record of teaching.